Skip to main content

 tip

-The path table.store() in Java code or table.name in Kotlin code is called a dynamic table join path, which is represented by the following SQL logic
+The path table.store() in Java code or table.store in Kotlin code is called a dynamic table join path, which is represented by the following SQL logic

 from BOOK b